mchmarny/xstreams/README.md

 ```shell
 PROJECT=$(gcloud config get-value project)

 gcloud dataflow jobs run xstreams-raw-tepm-events \
   --gcs-location gs://dataflow-templates/latest/PubSub_to_BigQuery \
   --parameters "inputTopic=projects/${PROJECT}/topics/eventmakertemp,outputTableSpec=${PROJECT}:xstreams.raw_events"

 gcloud dataflow jobs run xstreams-raw-vibe-events \
   --gcs-location gs://dataflow-templates/latest/PubSub_to_BigQuery \
   --parameters "inputTopic=projects/${PROJECT}/topics/eventmakervibe,outputTableSpec=${PROJECT}:xstreams.raw_events"
 ```

-Cloud Dataflow will take a couple of minutes to create the necessary resources.
+Dataflow will take a couple of minutes to create the necessary resources.
 When done, you will see data in the `kadvice.raw_events` table in BigQuery.

 ### Windowing

 One of the most common operations in unbounded event stream processing is grouping events by slicing them into period window based on the timestamp of each event.
-The simplest form of windowing is tumbling which uses consistent duration to group event into non-overlapping time interval.
+The simplest form of windowing is tumbling which uses consistent duration to group events into non-overlapping time interval.
 Since our synthetic events have only a one event time, the `tumbling window` is a natural fit.

 > You can read more about Windowing [here](https://cloud.google.com/dataflow/docs/guides/sql/streaming-pipeline-basics)

-In the Alpha release of Cloud Dataflow SQL in BigQuery joining of multiple unbounded event streams doesn't seem to be yet supported so we are going to create two separate jobs for `temperature` and `vibration`
+In the Alpha release of Cloud Dataflow SQL in BigQuery joining of multiple unbounded event streams doesn't seem to be yet supported.
+So, we are going to create two separate jobs: `temperature` and `vibration`.

 #### Temperature